Quick — try and name a consumer brand that goes negative in their advertising copy. I'll wait.

 For example, Nike's "Just Do It" campaign.

-It's classically aspirational ad copy... but it also plays with our need for control.
+It's classically aspirational ad copy... but it also plays on guilt and control.

 Or consider L'Oreal's Because You're Worth It campaign.

 Another classic aspirational ad campaign that focuses on self-esteem.
 But indirectly, it also assuages any guilt someone might feel about buying a luxury beauty product...

 Don't be afraid to tap into these other three facets of desire in your copy.
 If not, it's like your ecommerce copy is only operating at 25% of its capacity!